xiaohanchi/COCA/README.md

 library(COCA)
 ```

-To search for the optimal stage 2 sample size from 20 to 30 and get the
+To search for the optimal stage 2 sample size between 20 and 30 and
+obtain the corresponding design parameters under `case = 1` and the
+settings described in the ‘Numerical Studies’ section of paper \[1\],
-corresponding design parameters, run:
+run:

 ``` r
 COCA.calibration(